oskarrough/slaytheweb/README.md

 Contains all tests for the game engine.
 Nothing for the UI.
 Run `npm test`.

-### Deploying
+## How to deploy it

-The `main` branch automatically deploys to https://slaytheweb.cards via the Vercel service.
+The `main` branch automatically deploys to https://slaytheweb.cards, via the Vercel service, every time it is pushed to.
 If you open a PR, it'll give you a staging/test URL as well.

 ## How the game works